Meditation is a way for nourishing and blossoming the divine within you. – Amit Ray

 Did you know that there are different types of meditation?
 I don’t share this to overwhelm you, instead assure you that you can try a few different methods to find the one that suits you best!
 I encourage you to learn more about the different types of meditation – my favorite is the mindfulness meditation and Kundalini.

-There are plenty of proven benefits of meditation, but here are a few that I love to highlight:
+There are plenty of proven benefits of meditation and a lot of positive stories of transformation, but here are a few that I love to highlight:

 A daily meditation practice can help you to connect with your higher self and is a form of spiritual self-care.
 When you give yourself space to clear your brain and hear what your intuition is telling you, you’ll move closer to the most authentic version of yourself.